ceejbot/tomato/README.md

 Get, set, and delete values in TOML files while preserving comments and formatting.

 That's it.
-That's the feature set. `tomato` is intended to be used in shell scripts that need to read toml values and occasionally set them.
+That's the feature set.
+I wrote `tomato` to satisfy my own primary use case, which is to read values of various types from a TOML preferences file, process those values in bash tooling, and infrequently update those values from different scripts.

-An alternative tool would be [dasel](https://daseldocs.tomwright.me), if you don't need to preserve comments and formatting when you modify a value.
-Dasel also supports a large variety of file formats.
+An alternative tool would be [dasel](https://daseldocs.tomwright.me), if you don't need to preserve comments and formatting when you modify a value. `dasel` also supports a large variety of file formats.

+If you need to convert among JSON, YAML, and TOML, check out [jyt](https://github.com/ken-matsui/jyt), which does just that.

 ## Usage